Amicus Brief: State of Nebraska, et al. v. Joseph R. Biden, et al.

 AMICUS BRIEF SUMMARY

 NCLA filed an amicus curiae brief in the lawsuit brought by six States—Nebraska, Missouri, Arkansas, Iowa, Kansas, and South Carolina—to block the Biden Administration’s unlawful student loan debt cancellation plan.
-The U.S. Court of Appeals for the Eighth Circuit issued a stay of the executive action while it considers the States’ emergency request.
-NCLA urges the Eighth Circuit to halt the debt cancellation plan while it considers the States’ arguments on appeal because the plan is so obviously unconstitutional.
-Specifically, the U.S. Department of Education’s invocation of the Higher Education Relief Opportunities for Students (HEROES) Act of 2003 to rewrite statutory provisions to cancel hundreds of billions of dollars owed to the Treasury violates both the Vesting and Appropriations Clauses of the Constitution.
+Specifically, the U.S. Department of Education’s invocation of the Higher Education Relief Opportunities for Students (HEROES) Act of 2003 to rewrite statutory provisions to cancel hundreds of billions of dollars owed to the Treasury violated both the Vesting and Appropriations Clauses of the Constitution.

 Join the new civil liberties movement.
 Protect Americans from the Administrative State!